moadh/iot/README.md

 <b>Instructions</b>
+1. Ensure you have .net core 2.0 installed on the machine where you install application
-1. Dowbnload or clone this .net core project to your machine 2.
+2. Download or clone this .net core project to your machine
+3. xxx
+4. xxx